lvmarlowe/Inkstride/README.md

 - *Glow* by Bombyx
 - *Fantasy Hike* by Forge7 AB
 - *Fitbit Adventures* by Chris Burkard
+- *Sky: Children of the Light* by thatgamecompany inc
 - *Peek a Phone* by FaintLines, Inc.
 - *An Elmwood Trail* by Techyonic